spaniakos/update-apt-system/README.md

 ```
 This is a programm to update your system.
+It also checks if below packages and commands are available and issues an update to them as well
+*Flatpak
+*Snap
+*Rust
+*Composer
+*ClamAV

 The programm requires root permitions.

-It checks if below packages and commands are available and issues an update to them as well
-Flatpak
-Snap
-Rust
-Composer
-ClamAV

 USAGE: